Axnjr/SEM7/NLP.md

 - **Enhancing Language Models:** Morphological analysis provides detailed insights into word formation, improving the performance of language models used in tasks like speech recognition and text generation.
 - **Facilitating Multilingual - Processing:** It aids in handling the morphological diversity of different languages, making NLP systems more robust and versatile.

-Morphological analysis involves breaking down words into their constituent morphemes (the smallest units of meaning) and understanding their structure and formation.
-Here are some of the key techniques used in morphological analysis:
+## Key techniques used in morphological analysis:

-- Stemming
+- **Stemming**
-- Lemmetization
+- **Lemmetization**
 - **Morphological Parsing:**
 involves analyzing the structure of words to identify their morphemes (roots, prefixes, suffixes).
 It requires knowledge of morphological rules and patterns.
+FSTs are computational models used to represent and analyze the morphological structure of words.
+They consist of states and transitions, capturing the rules of word formation.
+- **Neural network models:**
+especially deep learning models, can be trained to perform morphological analysis by learning patterns from large datasets.
+- **Rule-based methods:**
+rely on manually defined linguistic rules for morphological analysis.
+These rules can handle specific language patterns and exceptions.
+    - Applications:
+        - Affix Stripping: Removing known prefixes and suffixes to find the root form.
+        - Inflectional Analysis: Identifying grammatical variations like tense, number, and case.

+## Morphology Types:

+- **Derivational Morphology:**
+The process of creating new words by adding prefixes or suffixes to a root, often changing the word's meaning or part of speech.
+Example: happy → happiness (adjective → noun).
+- **Inflectional Morphology:**
+The process of adding grammatical information to a word (e.g., tense, number, gender) without changing its core meaning or part of speech.
+Example: walk → walked (verb → past tense verb).